paypaldev/PayPal-JavaScript-FullStack-Standard-Checkout-Sample/README.md

 </div>

 # PayPal JavasScript (NodeJS) FullStack Standard Checkout

 This sample app shows you how to integrate PayPal into your JavasScript app for the [standard checkout(https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.

 ## Run this project

 ### Frontend

-- Open the `index.html` file in your browser of preference.
+- Open the `index.html` and resplace the `test` string in the script tag with your PayPal Client ID.

 ### Backend